COVID-19 $10 off Optomap retinal imagingDuring the SARS COVID crisis we will offer $10 off Optomap retinal imaging.

-We have gotten a few calls about how to keep your glasses from fogging up when your mask is in place.
-Wearing a mask directs your warm exhaled air upwards, which then condenses on the cooler surface of your eyeglass lenses, forming “tiny droplets that scatter the light” reducing the ability to see through this “fog.”
-We have some suggestions to reduce fogging.
+We have had a few calls about how to keep your glasses from fogging up when your mask is in place.
+Here are some suggestions to help reduce fogging:

-Put a folded tissue horizontally between your face and the top of your mask, laying it over the bridge of your nose.
-The moisture from your breath will be absorbed by the tissue, blocking it from hitting your glasses lenses.
+- Put a folded tissue horizontally between your face and the top of your mask, laying it over the bridge of your nose.
+The moisture from your breath will be absorbed by the tissue, blocking it from fogging your lenses.

-Use a mask that molds to your nose.
-These have a flexible wire which can be molded around your bridge, blocking your breath from reaching your glasses.
+- Use a mask that molds to your nose.
+These have a flexible wire which can be molded around the bridge of your nose, blocking your breath from reaching your glasses.

 We miss seeing all our wonderful patients and friends.
 Be well and stay safe.